maya-ivanova/SEDO-Regular-Exam-2024-10/README.md

 # SEDO-Regular-Exam-2024-10
-added some changes to check STAGING Action push
+added some changes to check FEATURE-CI-PIPELINE jenkinsfile push